 DCCR tablets consist of the active ingredient diazoxide choline, a choline salt of diazoxide, which is a benzothiadiazine.
 Once solubilized from the formulation, diazoxide choline is rapidly converted to diazoxide prior to absorption.
-Diazoxide acts by stimulating ion flux through ATP-sensitive $K^+$ channels ( $K{ATP}$ ).
+Diazoxide acts by stimulating ion flux through ATP-sensitive K^+ channels (K{ATP}).
 Diazoxide appears to act on signs and symptoms of PWS in a variety of ways.
 Agonizing the KATP channel in the hypothalamus has the potential to address hyperphagia, the hallmark symptom of PWS and may also reduce aggressive behaviors in patients with PWS.

 In the U.S., diazoxide was first approved in 1973 as an intravenous formulation, for the emergency treatment of malignant hypertension.
 In 1976, immediate-release oral formulations including Proglycem® Oral Suspension and Capsules, or Proglycem, were approved and there has been nearly 40 years of use of the 2-3 times a day, orally-administered, drug product in the approved indications.
-In addition, there are also extensive data on short term and chronic use of Proglycem in children with congenital hyperinsulinism, or CHI, and in adults with insulinoma.
+In addition to the short-term use (<3 months) in the approved indications for Proglycem, there are also extensive data on chronic use in children with congenital hyperinsulinism, or CHI, and in adults with insulinoma.
 Insulinoma patients tend to be older, with 50% of them over 70 years old.
 Published data have reported that the average duration of use of Proglycem in CHI and insulinoma patients is 5 years and 7 years, respectively.

 DCCR tablets were formulated with the goals of improving the safety and bioavailability of orally-administered diazoxide and reducing the frequency of daily dosing required by current diazoxide formulations.
 Diazoxide choline is formulated into an extended-release tablet that lowers peak plasma concentration compared to diazoxide oral suspension and allows for gradual release of diazoxide choline from DCCR, making it suitable for once-a-day dosing.
 In circulation, diazoxide is extensively protein bound; only unbound diazoxide is active.
-The gradual of release diazoxide choline and therefore absorption of diazoxide achieved using DCCR likely results in sustained free diazoxide in the blood available to agonize the KATP channels in the hypothalamus.
+The gradual of release diazoxide choline and therefore absorption of diazoxide achieved using DCCR likely results in sustained free diazoxide in the blood available to agonize the KATP channel in the hypothalamus.
 This sustained availability of free diazoxide allows for once daily dosing instead of requiring multiple doses per day to achieve therapeutic free diazoxide blood levels.
 Avoiding transiently high circulating drug levels that often follow rapid absorption from immediate release product formulations also has the potential to reduce adverse events.